BlendVision/Android-Player-Samples/samples/README.md

 Every example is available in `Kotlin` :+1:

 ### Basics
++   **BasicApi:** Shows how to get the media content with RESTful API from the server.
 +   **BasicPlayback:** Shows how the UniPlayer can be setup for basic playback of DASH with DRM.